 Rev. Ty Childers was elected pastor on May 26, 2002 and served until November 2007.
 Under his leadership the Worship Center was renovated beginning in April of 2006 and on Homecoming, August 13, 2006, the Worship Center was dedicated.

 Rev. Ronnie Powell began his tenure on November 29, 2009.
 Under his leadership, the mission of the church has been expanded to include Mission trips and increasing service to the people of the community.

 God has truly blessed and honored Chiquola Baptist Church through the years since 1905.
 Many of it's young men and women have been called into full time Christian service.

 In the fall of 1905, under the direction of Mrs. Mike McGee, the Women's Missionary Union was organized.
 God has blessed the efforts of WMU through various mission projects and activities.

 Chiquola has had an active Men's Ministry since being organized in 1941.
 Today this ministry serves the people in our church and community with construction and installation of handicap ramps, steps and hand rails as well as other services.

 The Music Program has always been strong since the beginning.
 The first organized choir was started by Mrs. R.S.
 Wheeler in 1948-49.
-Today, under the leadership of Brad Haynes, the music is still a major part of our worship services.
+Today, under the leadership of Donnie Smith, the music is still a major part of our worship services.